AFIR - Alternative Fuels Infrastructure Regulation

 AFIR doesn’t just want more chargers – it wants smart chargers: “Operators of recharging points shall ensure that all publicly accessible recharging points operated by them and built after April 13, 2024, or renovated after October 14, 2024, are capable of smart recharging.”

-‘Smart recharging’ here means the ability to reduce charging and waiting times by distributing power to vehicles algorithmically.
+‘Smart charging’ here means the ability to reduce charging and waiting times by distributing power to vehicles algorithmically.
 But AFIR’s key focus is really on more intelligent, better-connected chargers – built to the same standards – and that can communicate in a more open way.

 To that end, charge point APIs are a must; charge point owners need their hardware to be able to communicate with roaming networks, the energy grid, and drivers in a way that promotes discoverability and intelligent energy usage.